top of page

 Dear Parents / Carers and Year 5 children,

-Happy New Year, and welcome to our Spring 1 web page!
-We hope this page keeps you informed about what the children are learning!
-We try to have lots of fun planned into the school year as well, and we know the more the pupils are engaged - the more enjoyable it will be for them!
-Year 5 continues be an exciting and challenging year for your children, building on the skills they have gained within Lower Key Stage 2, and hope they found their Autumn term with us an enjoyable one.
+Welcome to our Summer 2 web page - our last update of the year with only 34 school days left!
+We hope this page has kept you informed about what the children have been learning over the year!
+We've tried to have lots of fun planned into the school year as well, and we know the more the pupils are engaged - the more enjoyable it will be for them!
+Year 5 continues be an exciting and challenging year for your children, right to the end of the year, which so far, has been an enjoyable one where lots has been learned.
+We've our final tests of the year (in Week 4) then hopefully your child will have prepared themself for the final St Thomas year - in Year 6!

 Please feel free to come and speak to us with any questions, suggestions or concerns throughout the year - we are always willing to listen and help in any way we can.
 You can contact us via the office, in the playground after school, or at year5@stthomas.org.uk